 Two weeks: In some cases, symptoms like anxiety, depression, and drug cravings can continue long after your acute withdrawal phase has ended.
 You may need to address those issues in addiction treatment or with a therapist.

-Medical detox is a high level of care for people that have pressing medical needs during withdrawal.
+NCBI is a high level of care for people that have pressing medical needs during withdrawal.
 Opioid withdrawal isn’t known to be life-threatening.
 Most people experience particularly intense flu-like symptoms that are uncomfortable, but not dangerous.
 However, sweating, vomiting, and diarrhea can cause dehydration.
 If you can’t keep liquids down because of severe vomiting, it may require medical attention.
 Other people with medical conditions may be vulnerable to other symptoms like changes in heart rate and blood pressure.
 When you speak to a doctor about addiction treatment or enter a treatment program, you will go through a medical assessment to determine if detox is necessary.